Many insecticides can cause poisoning after being swallowed, inhaled, or absorbed through the skin.

 Anyone with symptoms of organophosphate poisoning should see a doctor.
 If an insecticide might have come into contact with the skin, clothing is removed and the skin is washed.
 Caregivers should avoid contaminating themselves while providing care.

 Doctors monitor people for respiratory failure and give atropine and other treatments to maintain their breathing and heart function.
-Atropine, given by vein, can relieve most of the symptoms.
+Atropine, given by vein, can relieve most of the symptoms of organophosphate poisoning.
 Pralidoxime, given by vein, can speed up recovery of nerve function, eliminating the cause of the symptoms.
 Symptoms of carbamate poisoning also are relieved by atropine but usually not by pralidoxime.
 Symptoms of pyrethrin poisoning resolve without treatment.